-The Fund seeks to achieve its investment objective by primarily investing in equity, debt, and/or derivative securities of companies that the Adviser expects to benefit from an event catalyst.
-Specific event catalysts include, but are not limited to: mergers, acquisitions, tender offers, asset sales or other divestitures, restructurings, spin-offs, refinancings, recapitalizations (the restructuring of a company's debt and equity structure), reorganizations, or broader geopolitical, environmental or economic events that can impact specific industries or the economy as a whole.
-Catalyst driven investing also includes purchasing securities that may benefit from a company specific event (such as, but not limited to, earnings, investor days, product publications and other events which may be occurring in the industry the company operates in or in the broader economy).
+The adviser seeks to invest primarily in credit instruments that the Adviser expects to benefit from an event catalyst.
+Specific event catalysts include, but are not limited to: mergers, acquisitions, capital structure arbitrage (the exploitation of discrepancies of a company's debt and equity securities), tender offers, asset sales or other divestitures, restructurings, spin-offs, initial public offerings, new issue debt, debt refinancings, near-term debt maturities, asset monetizations (the process of converting assets into a revenue source), recapitalizations (the restructuring of a company's debt and equity structure), reorganizations, or broader geopolitical, environmental or economic events that can impact specific industries or the economy as a whole.

+Catalyst driven investing also includes purchasing securities that may benefit from a company specific event such as, but not limited to, earnings, company investor days, product publications and other events which may be occurring in the industry the company operates in or in the broader economy.